Goline It Services Logo

 Route RPKI validation

 RPKI is a security framework by which network owners can validate and secure the critical route updates or Border Gateway Protocol (BGP) announcements between public Internet networks.
+RPKI validation plays a crucial role in ensuring the security and authenticity of these updates.
 BGP is essentially the central nervous system of the Internet and one of its fundamental building blocks.

 The main function of BGP is to facilitate efficient routing between Autonomous Systems (AS), by building and maintaining the Internet routing table.